Old-Growth Forest Network: History

-In her journeys to these forests, and through the forestry literature, Maloof learned that very few of our original forests have not been logged or otherwise disturbed—less than 1% remains in the East, and 5% in the West.
+In her journeys to these forests, and through the forestry literature, Maloof learned that very few original forests have not been logged or otherwise disturbed—less than 1% remains in the East, and 5% in the West.
 Thus began Maloof's transition from writer to founder of an organization that would identify and help protect one forest in each county of the US where forests could grow and let people know where they were located.
 Her plan was to help stop the destruction of what old-growth remained, help some forests recover, and enable more Americans to experience an old forest.

-But it was not until 2011 that she left her university position and started working full-time to establish the Old-Growth Forest Network.
+In 2011 she left her university position and started working full-time to establish the Old-Growth Forest Network.
 With the help of her board, Maloof started building the network and educating others about it.
 In that first year, twenty forests were formally added to the Network and 600 supporters signed up.
 Maloof gave twenty-three lectures—including talks at Longwood Gardens, the US Botanical Garden, Cornell University and Penn State University.

 As of July 15, 2021, the Network had 138 inductees in 25 states, toward the goal of having at least one forest in every county in the United States that can sustain a forest—estimated to be 2,370 counties.
+As of March, 2025 the Network had 276 inductee forests in 39 states.